Meadow River Lumber Company 1: History

 While at Steamtown, U.S.A. in Bellows Falls, Vermont, the locomotive endured extensive damage when the building it was stored in collapsed under heavy snow in February 1982.
 The Shay's wooden cab was destroyed.
 By then it was already missing "its sand dome, its headlight, its front number plate, its bell and bell hanger, whistle, and other components".
 Canadian Pacific Railway No. 1293 was also damaged in the roof collapse.

-It was determined that it would remain at the National Historic Site as it was the only Shay and the only geared locomotive in the collection, as of 2025, No. 1 is being fully restored to operating condition, and is hoped to be done before the 2027 operating season.
+It was determined that it would remain at the National Historic Site as it was the only geared locomotive in the collection.
+As of 2025, No. 1 is being fully restored to operating condition, and is hoped to be done before the 2027 operating season.